 Friedrich in the 1949 version is played by Italian actor Rossano Brazzi and by the gods and goddesses I think I am in love with him.
 Looks like the makers of this film did learn something from the 1933 version since this film is packed with very handsome men and Rossano Brazzi is the most handsome of them all and one of the many faults of this film is that he is maybe 10 minutes on the screen.

 My favorite scene is the part where he plays piano and translates a German song to Jo.
 I love the part when they first meet in the stairs and he is playing with the children.
 He is handsome and sexy even with his messy hair and glasses.
 There is something extremely sincere in Rossano´s performance.
-He captures the kindness and caring nature of Friedrich with very settle movements and facial expressions just in the ways he looks at Jo and talks to her.
+He captures Friedrich´s kind and caring nature with very settle movements and facial expressions just in the ways he looks at Jo and talks to her.
 Sometimes his accent slips from German to Italian but from all the Friedrich´s on this list, he is most convincing as someone who speaks English as their second language.
 There is also wonderful chemistry between him and June Allison who plays Jo.
 This guy is probably the most dreamiest Friedrich of them all.